 The second hypothesis examines the moderating effect of project duration on the relationship between team development and project success.
 If supported, this hypothesis suggests that team development is effective only in selected project scenarios (short or long-term projects).
-For this purpose, we executed a non-linear multivariate regression with all four project success measures acting as the depenTable 3 Impact of team development areas on project success - results of a multivariate regression.
+For this purpose, we executed a non-linear multivariate regression with all four project success measures acting as the depenp < 0.05.

+Table 3 Impact of team development areas on project success - results of a multivariate regression.